zarf-dev/zarf/docs/13-walkthroughs/6-publish-and-deploy.md

 You attempted to publish a package to an insecure registry, using http instead of https.

 1. Use the `--insecure` flag.
-This is not suitable for production workloads.
+Note that this is not suitable for production workloads.

 ### Unable to connect to the Kubernetes cluster.